dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 If you have to update from version 4.2.0 installed using this procedure [here](https://github.com/dedalus-enterprise-architect/grafana-resources/blob/main/README.md)

-Or if you are planning to update the Openshift Cluster the best action to take is removing the old 4.2.0
+Or if you are planning to update the OpenShift cluster the best action to take is removing the old 4.2.0

-here how to proceed:
+Here is how to proceed:

 ### check for the old resources